alexandrajulius/python-katas/README.md

 # Python Katas
-This repository provides some simple code katas in Python and an instruction on how to set up a python project with a testing environment on your local (mac).
+This repository provides some simple code katas in Python and an instruction on how to set up a Python project with a testing environment on your local (mac).

 # Usage